rheinwerk-verlag/planning-poker-jira/README.rst

     $ pip install planning-poker-jira

 #.
-Add the app to the list of your installed apps.
+Add the app and its dependencies to the list of your installed apps.

    .. code-block:: python

         INSTALLED_APPS = [
             ...
             'planning_poker',
+            'encrypted_fields',
             'planning_poker_jira'
         ]